laxmikant-ainapure/upcxx/INSTALL.md

 ### Miscellaneous software requirements:

-* Python2 version 2.7.5 or newer
+* Python3 or Python2 version 2.7.5 or newer

 * Perl version 5.005 or newer